2025–26 European Aquatics Women's Challenger Cup

 The 2025–26 European Aquatics Women's Challenger Cup is the 3rd edition of the water polo competition organised by European Aquatics.

 Starting this season, it acts as the fourth tier, due to the introduction of the European Aquatics Women's Conference Cup.

 The winners of the European Aquatics Challenger Cup automatically qualify for next season's Conference Cup (if they choose to enter).

-Izmir BSB Spor are the defending champions.
+Izmir BSB Spor (now named Goztepe SK) are the defending champions.
+Goztepe SK defended and won their third title after beating Jadran Split 16–7 in the final in Cottonera.

 Rankings

 The results were based on the results of the past four seasons.